warisa-r/simcronomicon/README.md

 ## Acknowledgments

 This project was bootstrapped using the [Cookiecutter PyPackage](https://github.com/lgiordani/cookiecutter-pypackage) template by Leonardo Giordani, which is a fork of [audreyfeldroy/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage).
+This project was developed as part of the course **SCE2025: Sustainable Computational Engineering** at RWTH Aachen University.

 ## Citation